Grad & Law School Resources

-Founded in 1878, the ABA is committed to supporting the legal profession with practical resources for legal professionals while improving the administration of justice, accrediting law schools, establishing model ethical codes, and more.
-Membership is open to lawyers, law students, and others interested in the law and the legal profession.
+Membership in the ABA is open to lawyers, law students, and others interested in the law and the legal profession.

 The Law School Admission Council (LSAC) is a nonprofit corporation that provides a variety of products and services to ease the admission process for law schools and their applicants worldwide.
-Best known for administering the Law School Admissions Test (LSAT), the LSAC also processes academic credentials for law school applicants, holds professional conferences, sponsors and publishes research, and publishes LSAT prep. books and law school guides (among other things).
+Best known for administering the Law School Admissions Test (LSAT), the LSAC also processes academic credentials for law school applicants, holds professional conferences, sponsors and publishes research, and publishes LSAT prep. books and law school guides.

 Test Preparation Services

 7sage aims to offer top-notch, high-quality LSAT instruction through videos, logic games, and affordable courses.

 Blueprint was founded on the belief that classes and materials ought to be interesting enough to enable students to enjoy studying.
 The ethos of "edu-tainment"—mastery of the materials combined with engaging teaching methods—permeates the entire company.

 A collaboration with Kaplan Test Prep, Chegg offers instant access to hundreds of LSAT test guides, Kaplan's test prep. resources, and instant, live help from experts.

 Kaplan Test Prep offers preparation for more than 90 standardized tests.
 Individuals can choose between classroom, online prep. classes, private tutoring, and other studying resources.

 Manhattan Prep strives to offer accomplished instructors, relevant curriculum, coaching in critical thinking, and enjoyable classes to help students better prepare for a number of standardized tests (including the GMAT, GRE, and LSAT).